Jacobo0312/SnakesAndLadders/README.md

-This project is a Snake and Ladders game, it was developed for console line interfaces based on a linked matrix.
+This project is a Snake and Ladders game, it was developed for console line interfaces and graphical user interface based on a linked matrix.

+### Note

+- To run as console line interfaces run with the cli folder.
+- To run as graphical user interface run with the gui folder.

 Snakes and Ladders is an ancient Indian board game, currently considered a worldwide classic.
 It is played between two or more people on a numbered board divided into squares, which also has a certain number of snakes and ladders that connect, each one, the ladders help you to gain positions and with the snakes you lose positions, The movement is determined by a rotating dice whose values are between 1 and 6.